hms-dbmi/Access-to-Data-using-PIC-SURE-API/Cure_Sickle_Cell/README.md

 2. On the user-interface click on ADMIN
 3. On the user-interface click on USER PROFILE
 4. On the pop-up window, click on REFRESH and then COPY
+5. On the user-interface click APPLICATIONS, in the dropdown select JupyterHub.
 5. In your Jupyter environment, python and/or R folders, click NEW, in the dropdown select Text File.
 Paste your security token into the text file.
 Click File and in the dropdown select Rename.
 In the pop-up window name the file `token.txt`.
 Click File and in the dropdown select Save.